NFIB killed all 14 of the bills filed that would have mandated a higher minimum wage on employers.

 NFIB helped get critical funding for Small Business Development Centers in Texas (SBDCs), which help small business gain access to capital, help a business grow, or help someone start a small business.

-- The legislature needs to act on legislation that will continue to buy down the franchise tax until it is ultimately phased out, and pass legislation that will provided for more property tax relief for all Texans, as well as more transparency in the appraisal process.
+Pass legislation that will continue to buy down the franchise tax until it is ultimately phased out, and pass legislation that will provide for more property tax relief for all Texans, as well as caps on rates and include more transparency in the appraisal process.
+Repeal certain business personal property taxes, like taxes on Inventory held for resale and Business Equipment.

 Government Favoritism for Labor Unions

-- The legislature needs to act on legislation that prohibits the state and local governments from collecting dues on behalf of labor unions via public employee payroll deductions.
+- We need legislation that prohibits the state and local governments from collecting dues on behalf of labor unions via public employee payroll deductions.
 Texas has raised at least $20 million dollars for labor unions over the last ten years, which is used on labor union activity to organize against a private employer, and to pay their many lobbyists to work on anti-business policies at the Capitol and kill important pro-business legislation.